FREQUENTLY ASKED QUESTIONS

 Q: Where can I get tickets?

 A: The National Salute to America’s Heroes is FREE and OPEN to the public.
 The best viewing for the Air & Sea Show is on Miami Beach between 11th and 14th streets, at show center with a small preferred seating area.
-Visit the Display Village, which spans more than 6 football fields, and includes interactive displays from all branches of the military, as well as corporate sponsors, food and beverage tents plus memorabilia and merchandise.
-Fans can WIN tickets into the preferred seating area by listening to the 12 iHeart Media stations in Miami, Broward and Palm Beach or via the iHeart Media App, plus through our own social media.
+Visit the Display Village, which spans more than 4 city blocks, and includes interactive displays from all branches of the military, as well as corporate sponsors, food and beverage tents plus memorabilia and merchandise.
+Fans can WIN tickets into the preferred seating area by listening to the 13 iHeart Media stations in Miami, Broward and Palm Beach or via the iHeart Media App, plus through our own social media.

 Q: Where can I park?